jjo93sa/rashid/README.md

 #### Shrinking an image

-Shrinking a disk image is achieved by running a `rashid` container from the, thus:
+Shrinking a disk image is achieved by running a `rashid` container, thus:

 1. Assuming the disk image you want to shrink is contained in the current working directory, and called `source.img`, run the container:
 ```